Studies

 - Older People in the Home Environment

-- Promoting Participation and Well-Being
+- Promoting Participation and Wellbeing

-- Person-Centered Guidance
+- Person-centred Client Guidance

-- Bachelor of Social Services and Health Care as a Developer
+- Geronomi as a Developer

 Read more about the contents of the degree from Study guide!